jamesrosssharp/SLURM/doc/INSTRUCTIONSET.md

 |0  | 0  | 0  | 1  | IMM_HI |

-    IMM_HI: the upper 12 bits of the immediate register, available to the following instruction to construct a 16 bit immediate value for branches and alu operations
+    IMM_HI: the upper 12 bits of the immediate register, available to the following instruction to construct a 16 bit immediate value for branches and alu operations.
+Also used for extended instructions.

 Class 2: Register to register ALU operation
 -------------------------------------------